Viola Canales: Career

-She was also stationed in West Germany and served as a tactical director overseeing the Patriot and Hawk missile systems.
+She was also stationed in West Germany during her time in the United States Army, was a platoon leader and served as a tactical director overseeing the Patriot and Hawk missile systems.
 She reached the rank of captain.

 After graduating from Harvard Law School, Canales worked at O'Melveny & Myers, a white-shoe law firm in Los Angeles, where she worked for the Christopher Commission, which was established in 1991 to investigate the Los Angeles Police Department for assaulting Rodney King.
 She also served as Civil Service Commissioner in Los Angeles and San Francisco.
 In 1994, Canales was appointed regional administrator for the Small Business Administration in the Clinton Administration, where she helped guarantee $3 billion in loans annually in California, Nevada, Arizona, Hawaii, and Guam.
 She is currently a lecturer at Stanford Law School, where she teaches courses that combine law and fiction writing.

 She published a short story collection, Orange Candy Slices and Other Secret Tales (2001), and a novel, The Tequila Worm (2005), for which in 2006 she won the Pura Belpré Award, a PEN Center USA Award, and was named a notable book by the American Library Association.
-In 2014, she published a bilingual collection of poems, The Little Devil and the Rose: Lotería Poems / El diablito y la rosa: Poemas de la lotería and in October 2020 she published her second novel, Cecilia's Magical Mission.
+In 2014, she published a bilingual collection of poems, The Little Devil and the Rose: Lotería Poems / El diablito y la rosa: Poemas de la lotería and in October 2020, she published her second novel, Cecilia's Magical Mission.